 The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Accordingly, actual results could differ from those estimates.
-Significant estimates included in the financial statements include allocation of expenses by function, useful lives of depreciable assets, and the allowance for grants, other receivables and unconditional promises to give.
+Significant estimates included in the financial statements include the collectability of receivables, allocation of expenses by function and useful lives of depreciable assets.